pgrimaud/ratp-api-rest/README.md

 ## Known bugs

 - ~~2017-02-27 : Tramways schedules don't work.
 I contacted RATP about it and I still waiting for a reply and/or a fix.~~
+- 2017-11-27 : Realtime schedules for RER C, D et E are not available.
+- 2018-03-29 : Realtime schedules for buses which are not equiped with SIEL (realtime bus localization) are not available.

 ## Feedback or questions